This example demonstrates the following ODataDB features:

 Here is an SQL definition of the s04.usp_order_form_change procedure used as a handler.

-This sample shows how database developers can create interactive web forms.
+This sample illustrates how database developers can create interactive web forms.

-Just create a cell change handler, procedures to select parameter values, and add the conditional formatting.
+Simply create a cell change handler, procedures to select parameter values, and add conditional formatting.

-Select Excel formulas to have calculated columns and embed the form into any corporate web page.
+Use Excel formulas for calculated columns and embed the form into any corporate web page.

 You can download samples for any supported database platform with the SaveToDB SDK.